keywordsalad/thisfieldwas.green/site/_drafts/imperative-computation.md

 ```
 :::

-Because `composeEmailForUser()` requires both a `user` and `marketingTemplate`, this operation function is more easily expressed using a for comprehension.
+Because `composeEmailForUser()` requires both a `user` and `marketingTemplate`, this operation function is more easily expressed using a for comprehension than Kleisli composition.

 However you don't have to abandon applicative functions when using for comprehensions.
-The above function may be written to parallelize loading the user and template:
+The above function may be written to independently load the user and template:

 :::{.numberLines}
 ```scala